- My Neighbors, the Nuttings (1998 – 2000)

 Initially the Nuttings themselves tried hiring a cleaning company to start the cleanup process, and a crew showed up at the house with a debris bin and started tossing out what they thought was debris.
 Anne, who, though also in her late eighties, could still drive, came up to supervise and was so shocked by this casual invasion of their private space – strangers going through her home and possessions – that she sent them away on the spot.
 After that, she would drive up to the house from the hotel where they were staying and try to do the work herself.
 I would join her and help when I could, but it was an enormous task and the project languished.
 Both Lee and Anne seemed increasingly resigned to living at the hotel for a long time.

 Then, late one night in 1999, Anne called me from the hotel and asked for help – Lee was very sick.
-I drove them both to the emergency room, and stayed until morning.
+I drove them both to the emergency room, andstayed until morning.
 It turned out to be pneumonia, and when the hospital released Lee, he needed round the clock nursing care.
-I took Lee to a series of nursing homes in the following months, all of which both Lee and Anne disliked, especially for the lack of privacy and control.
-My wife and I visited Lee regularly, and went to some trouble to try and keep him happy.
-At one point we helped purchase and set up for him a television.
+I took him to a series of nursing homes in the following months, all of which both Lee and Anne disliked, especially for the lack of privacy and control.
+Once he was in a home, Ivisited him regularly, and went to some trouble to try and keep him happy.
 Anne Nutting continued to live alone at the hotel, and make occasional trips to the house for mail and to work on cleaning up.
 Other than a few acquaintances who she saw very rarely, it appeared that she was relying almost entirely on me for support.

 After a few months, Lee lapsed into a coma and was taken back to the hospital, placed on life support, and finally on a feeding tube.
 He was there for weeks.
-Anne, without other friends or family for assistance, relied entirely on my wife and me for practical and emotional assistance.
-Eventually, after many agonizing hours of discussion of end-of-life issues with Lee’s doctors, and with me, Anne decided to discontinue the feeding tube.
+Anne, without other friends or family for assistance, relied entirely on me for practical and emotional assistance.
+Eventually, after many agonizing hours of discussion of end-of-life issues with Lee’s doctors, and with me, Annedecided to discontinue the feeding tube.
 Lee Nutting passed away in December, 1999, just a few days before the millennium; Anne commented that he apparently did not want to deal with a new century.

 - Anne On Her Own, 2000 – 2004

 With Lee gone, Anne also became very concerned with her own estate plan.
 She was frightened by the possibility that an accident or medical issue would disable her, as it had with Lee, and that she would be put in a nursing home, unable to function, as he had.
 An intensely private and independent person, Anne was especially worried that if something happened to her, with Lee gone, someone from the county or state would step in and control decisions about her care.
 She was also terrified of anyone else entering her house and going through her possessions.
 She asked me to make sure those things never occurred.
 These conversations about her wishes if she became incapacitated or passed on became a constant part of our interaction, and her concerns seemed quite legitimate given that she was by then in her nineties and appeared quite frail.
 She expressed a very strong desire that no one else, no strangers, be involved with her property or legacy, and wished to place her trust entirely in me.
 I did not feel entirely comfortable with that idea, but Anne was insistent, and with no other relatives or friends around in the end it seemed unavoidable.
 I gave her a Nolo Press book on estate planning to read, and at her direction then drafted a will that gave virtually all her property to a number of charitable organizations with me identified as the executor.
-These were essentially the same charitable organizations identified in Lee and Anne’s previous wills.
+These were essentially the same charitable organizations identified in Mr. and Mrs. Nutting’s previous wills.
+Because Mrs. Nutting was concerned that no one else ever see the inside of the house, she asked me if she could put the house and its contents in a living trust with me as the beneficiary, to insure that would be the case.
+The plan discussed was that when she passed, I would clear out the house before anyone else saw it, prepare the house for sale, and distribute the proceeds to the charities she had identified.
+I reluctantly agreed to this plan.
+It turned out I needn’t have worried, Anne finally decided that she did not want to change the deed to her house because she said she wanted Lee Nutting’s name to remain on it.
+The decision was a relief to me – I did not personally share Mrs. Nutting’s concerns about who would see the house, or what would happen in the probate process, and I did not look forward to the prospect of clearing out the house myself.

 At some point after Lee Nutting passed away, I had also opened a “trust” account for Mrs. Nutting for the purpose of setting up automatic payment of her utility bills and taxes.
 Although Anne was still at this point quite sharp mentally, she did have trouble keeping track of her financial obligations.
 She had always relied on Lee to take care of these things, and now she wanted me to fill the same role.
 Anne Nutting made periodic lump sum payments into the account or issued checks to me to deposit for her.
 I used this account to pay important bills and taxes.
 I documented the account as thoroughly as I could, but over time I became far less rigorous than prudence would dictate.
 As with so many other things in my relationship with the Nuttings, this lack of documentation later opened the door to suspicion.

-Periodically, and though she was adamantly against it, I still tried to convince Anne to move to a senior home and get more assistance with her living arrangements.
+Periodically, and though she was adamantly against it, I still tried to convince Anneto move to a senior home and get more assistance with her living arrangements.
 I retained an advisor on senior care, who suggested various facilities and home care assistance options.
-We took Anne to visit the facilities, as well as visiting others on our own to preview them for her, but she adamantly refused to consider moving from her hotel to a “place like that.”
-She wanted to return to her own home, and seemed oblivious to the reality that years were passing and little actual progress had been made on the cleanup, since she would not allow anyone else to be hired to do the work, and with my own other full-time obligations I could not do it alone.
+I took Anne to visit the facilities, as well as visiting others on my own to preview them for her, but she adamantly refused to consider moving from her hotel to a “place like that.”
+She wanted to return to her own home, and seemed oblivious to the reality that years were passing and little actualprogress had been made on the cleanup, since she would not allow anyone else to be hired to do the work, and I did not have the time to do it alone.

-In early 2004, Anne decided she wanted to sell several hundred Japanese wood block prints that she and Lee had collected as a hobby.
+In early 2004, Anne Nutting decided she wanted to sell approximately 200 Japanese wood block prints that she and Lee Nutting had collected as a hobby.
 The prints were spread throughout the house, some framed, some in piles, and Anne had long lists of the various times and costs of their acquisition.
-I conducted extensive research for her on her options for sale: dealers, private sales, or auctions.
+Iconducted extensive research for her on her options for sale: dealers, private sales, or auctions.
 Anne decided to auction the prints through Bonhams & Butterfields, in part because that way there would be a printed catalog, a souvenir for her after the prints themselves were gone.
-I helped Anne catalog, restore, and un-frame the prints, and my wife photographed them, in preparation for the auction.
-They had been a good investment: the sale brought in nearly $250,000.00, which Anne put in a savings account with me as joint account holder.
+I helped Anne catalog, restore, and un-frame the prints in preparation for the auction.
+They had been a good investment: the sale brought in nearly $250,000.00, which Anneput in a savings account with me as joint accountholder.
 The account would earn approximately 2% interest.

 III.
 Becoming a Commissioner (2004 – 2009)